-All candidates have to sign the Technical Standards Survey prior to admission to the program.
+All candidates must sign the Technical Standards Survey prior to admission to the program.

-Henry Ford Hospital School of Diagnostic Medical Sonography Technical Standards Survey 2024-2026
+Henry Ford Hospital School of Diagnostic Medical Sonography Technical Standards Survey 2025-2027

 All applicants to the School of Diagnostic Medical Sonography are notified of the minimum requirements appropriate to the profession of Sonography.